Skip to content

 Additionally, after clearing the EPE, an individual needs to fulfil a lot of requirements before practicing as a Regulated Canadian Immigration Consultant.

-After completing the diploma program, you will need to appear through an RCIC-Entry to practice exam which uses modified Angoff method of grading.
+After completing the diploma program, you will need to appear for an Entry to Practice exam, which uses the modified Angoff method of grading.

 Furthermore, after clearing the exam and becoming RCICs, they have to comply with multiple mandatory requirement throughout their career.